VidaMaleki/data_structure/linked_list/Readme.md

 When you assign a pointer to an existing linked list node, the pointer refers to the object in memory.
 Let's say you have a node head:

     ptr = head
     head = head.next
     head = None

 After these lines of code, ptr still refers to the original head node, even though the head variable changed.
 This is the first important concept: variables remain at nodes unless they are modified directly (ptr = something is the only way to modify ptr).

 ### Chaining .next

-If you have multiple .next, for example head.next.next, everything before the final .next refers to one node.
-For example, given a linked list 1 -> 2 -> 3, if you have head pointing at the first node, and you do head.next.next, you are actually referring to 2.next, because head.next is the 2.
+If you have multiple `.next`, for example `head.next.next`, everything before the final `.next` refers to one node.
+For example, given a linked list
+`1 -> 2 -> 3`, if you have head pointing at the first node, and you do `head.next.next`, you are actually referring to `2.next`, because `head.next` is the 2.
 We'll soon see that this is a very useful technique.

 ### Traversal

 Iterating forward through a linked list can be done with a simple loop.
 This is the usual code that you will use to do so: as an example let's get the sum of all values from an integer linked list:

     def get_sum(head):
         ans = 0
         while head:
             ans += head.val
             head = head.next

         return ans

-The final node's next pointer is null.
-Therefore, after doing head = head.next at the final node, head becomes null and the while loop ends.
+The final node's next pointer is `null`.
+Therefore, after doing `head = head.next` at the final node, `head` becomes null and the while loop ends.

 ## Types of linked lists
 ### Singly linked list